SalomePlatform/smesh/src/Tools/blocFissure/doc/testcases.rst

 Test cases
 #######################

-A base of 25 test cases ensures the proper functioning of « Bloc Fissure ».
+A base of 30 test cases guarantees the correct functioning of « Bloc Fissure ».
 12 cases are dedicated to :ref:`cracked bended pipes <pipeTC>` and the others 13 are for other :ref:`generic geometries <genericTC>`.
 They are shown here in order to illustrate cases on which « Bloc Fissure » works.

 .. _genericTC: